Women's Health Jul 11, 2022

 How can I keep my pelvic floor healthy?

-“Having a healthy, active lifestyle, doing abdominal and pelvic floor exercises as part of your exercise routine is great,” Dr. Ossai says.
-Still, she warns that certain pelvic floor exercises may not improve outcomes for all patients.
-“We see people who say ‘I’ve been doing Kegels for years and it hasn’t done anything.’
+“Having a healthy, active lifestyle, and participating in abdominal and pelvic floor exercises as part of your exercise routine is great, but some pelvic floor exercises may not improve outcomes for all patients,” warns Ossai.
+“We see patients who say, ‘I’ve been doing Kegels for years and it hasn’t done anything.’
 It’s not that Kegels aren’t effective.
 It’s that we’re not getting to the root of the problem.”

 Posture

-“Cigarettes have a really negative impact on your pelvic floor function,” says Dr. Ossai.
-Additionally, jade eggs should be used for decoration, not healthcare.
-“I don’t recommend people put crystals inside their vagina and hold it in there for hours or days on end, because that can cause a whole heap of issues, especially if you’re a person that’s prone to UTIs or yeast infections.”
+“Cigarettes have a really negative impact on your pelvic floor function,” says Ossai.
+“I also don’t recommend people put crystals inside their vagina and hold it in there for hours or days on end, because that can cause a whole heap of issues, especially if you’re a person that’s prone to UTIs or yeast infections.”

 While these preventative measures can help avoid pelvic floor conditions in the future, current issues likely require professional attention.
-“If you are noticing changes in your pelvic floor function, immediately go to a healthcare provider who’s a specialist in pelvic floor dysfunction,” says Dr. Ossai.
+“If you are noticing changes in your pelvic floor function, you want to immediately seek out a healthcare provider who specializes in pelvic floor dysfunction,” recommends Ossai.

 How do I find the pelvic health specialist who’s right for me?

-Pelvic health providers may see patients of any sex or gender, but many doctors may focus only on certain genders and conditions.
-Dr. Ossai recommends that people seeking pelvic care contact a clinic and ask which practitioner would best treat their symptoms.
-Clinicians from many different specialties, including those summarized below, may treat pelvic health concerns.
+“It’s common for some pelvic health providers may see patients of any sex or gender, while others may focus only on certain genders and conditions,” explains Ossai.
+“It’s important that when seeking pelvic care, you contact a clinic and ask which practitioner would best treat your symptoms.”

 About UT Health Austin